Photography A Level

 Level 4 in English Language & Level 4 in an appropriate Creative Subject, or a portfolio to show creative ability.
 Own DSLR camera.

 In order to start the course you will need to have your own digital SLR camera.
 We use Canon digital SLR cameras in the department.
 If you buy a new, or second hand Canon DSLR camera you will be able to borrow our lenses and filters.
 Some other camera brands such as Nikon, are also compatible with our studio equipment.
 Students will need to purchase a standard lens, SD memory card and camera bag (to transport the camera safely).
-We also recommend the use of a UV or skylight filter to protect the lens from dust or scratches.?
+We also recommend the use of a UV or skylight filter to protect the lens from dust or scratches.
 These cameras are widely available from suppliers such as Amazon, Curry’s and Park Cameras, Burgess Hill, MPB based in Brighton is a good online second hand retailer.
 It is worth shopping around as prices vary.